Fullchee/reminders-frontend/README.md

 ```

 ## TODOs:
+- preload it with a default video

-- add a new keyword from website
+- get the title from YouTube
 - Better audio component with increased speed
   - forward by 30 seconds
   - go back by 15 seconds
   - (look at JS30 and how they did it for the video)
+- add a new keyword from website
 - nav bar for the buttons?
 - Hide the contents?
 - Form: tidy it up
 - React testing library tests
   - Apollo GraphQL tests
 - Cypress.io tests
-- Accessibility
+- a11y

 ## Lessons log